Category Archives: Thai Royals

 by Susan Flantzer © Unofficial Royalty 2020

-Credit – By Tris_T7 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=79159558
+Queen Suthida of Thailand; Credit – By Tris_T7 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=79159558

-Queen Suthida of Thailand is the fourth wife of King Maha Vajiralongkorn who succeeded to the throne of the Kingdom of Thailand in 2016 after the 70-year-reign of his father King Bhumibol Adulyadej.
+Queen Suthida of Thailand is the fourth wife of King Maha Vajiralongkorn who succeeded to the throne of the Kingdom of Thailand in 2016 after the 70-year reign of his father King Bhumibol Adulyadej.
 The first three marriages of King Maha Vajiralongkorn all ended in divorce.
 Born Suthida Tidjai on June 3, 1978, in Hat Yai, Thailand, she is the daughter of Kham Tidjai and Jangheang Tidjai.
 She graduated from Hatyaiwittayalai School, a secondary school in Hat Yai, Thailand.
 Suthida then attended Assumption University, a private Catholic university with four campuses in Thailand, graduating in 2000 with a bachelor’s degree in communication arts.

 Suthida was a flight attendant for JALways Airlines, now part of Japan Airlines, and then for Thai Airways.
-She met her future husband, then Crown Prince of Thailand, in 2013, and joined the palace guard later that year and was promoted to deputy commander of the Crown Prince’s bodyguard unit in 2014.
+She met her future husband, then Crown Prince of Thailand, in 2013, and joined the palace guard later that year.
+She was promoted to deputy commander of the Crown Prince’s bodyguard unit in 2014.
 Suthida was linked romantically to the Crown Prince following his divorce from his third wife Srirasmi Suwadee in 2014.
 In October 2016, international media reports labeled Suthida as the designated King’s Consort, despite the palace never officially declaring their relationship.
 On December 1, 2016, Suthida was appointed Commander of the Special Operations Unit of the King’s Guard and promoted to the rank of General in the Royal Thai Army.

 Embed from Getty Images